 Step 1: Import the spring-jdbc-mysql-client project into Eclipse

-Start Eclipse and choose File > Open Projects from File System.
+Start Eclipse and choose File > Open Projects from File System from the menu bar.

 In the dialog box that appears, click Directory to browse and select the project, and then click Finish.